How To Take Circadin

 Who Can Take Circadin?

-Circadin is usually prescribed to people aged 55 or over, although it can be used by other age groups if a doctor feels it would be helpful.
+Circadin is usually prescribed to people aged 55 or older, although it can be used by other age groups if a doctor feels it would be helpful.
 It won’t be prescribed to anyone under 18 due to the effects not yet being fully known.

 Circadin isn’t suitable for everyone, however, and there are certain medications that mean it should be avoided.
 These include hormone replacement therapies (such as oestrogen), other sleep medication, blood pressure medication, and medication for depression.